 Applicants should allow sufficient time to ensure timely receipt of the Application by the RFA Coordinator.
 Applicants are highly encouraged to submit the application 24 hours ahead of the deadline to allow time to resolve technical issues.
+If an Application is submitted after the review deadline listed in section 2.2, COMMERCE will review the application following the subsequent review deadline.
+For example, if an Application is late during the spring review phase, the Application will not be reviewed until after the summer review deadline.
 In the event ZoomGrants is found to be at fault, late acceptance will be at COMMERCE'S sole determination.
 Partial submissions will be disqualified.
-Partial submissions do not include any communication from the RFA Coordinator for any additional information.
+Partial submissions do not include any communication from the RFA coordinator for any additional information.
 Exceptions will not be made for partial submissions.
 Requests for deadline extensions will not be granted.
-Applications and any accompanying documentation from Applicants that are not tribes become the property of COMMERCE and will not be returned.
+All Applications and any accompanying documentation become the property of COMMERCE and will not be returned.